A Finite Element-Inspired Hypergraph Neural Network: Application to Fluid Dynamics Simulations: Results and discussion

-Starting from the first time step in each of the test data sets, the models generate roll-out predictions of the states of the fluid systems over the future time steps.
-For the flow around cylinder data set, predictions for 1200 future time steps are generated.
-For the flow around airfoil data set, predictions for 800 future time steps are generated for each Reynolds number.
-In this subsection, we report these evaluation results, using the metric described in Sec. \ref{sec:metric}.
+Starting from the first time step in each of the test data sets, we generate roll-out predictions of the states of the fluid system over the next 4000 time steps.
+In this subsection, we present these results for the flow around cylinder data set, using the criteria discussed in Sec. \ref{sec:metric}.
+We also verify the designed invariance and equivariance properties of the network.

-\paragraph{Learning a certain flow dynamic} Figure \ref{fig:r2cyl} shows the coefficient of determination of the predicted non-dimensionalized pressure field $\hat{\boldsymbol{p}^*}$ for the flow around cylinder data set.
-It is clear that the node-element hypergraph message-passing networks are able to produce stable and accurate predictions for a longer period of time compared to the baseline MeshGraphNet.
-The use of the sinusoidal activation function proves to be helpful for the node-element hypergraph message-passing networks, verifying the hypothesis in Sec. \ref{sec:sin}.
-In the meantime, we notice that the improvement is way less pronounced when the sinusoidal activation function is used for the generalized message-passing network on a normal graph.
-As the training MSE error for both architectures reaches the order of $1\times10^{-8}$ when the sinusoidal activation function is used, we conclude that the generalized message-passing network on a normal graph is more prone to overfitting when used to learn a certain flow dynamics.

-\paragraph{Interpolation \& extrapolation} Figure \ref{fig:r2airfoil} shows the coefficient of determination of the predicted non-dimensionalized pressure field $\hat{p^*}$ for the flow around airfoil data sets at different Reynolds numbers.
-Note that the flow at each testing Reynolds number (i.e., each testing trajectory) is tested separately, using the system state of the first time step of each testing trajectory as the input to the model.
-The Reynolds number range of the training trajectories is marked out.
-Within the interpolation range, we observe that the node-element hypergraph message-passing networks are able to generate accurate roll-out predictions for a significantly longer period of time.